Python-United/Team-Agreement/README.md

 * What platforms will you use to communicate ?

-   WhatsApp, Slack, Zoom and Remo.
+   WhatsApp, Slack, Zoom and discord.

 * How often will you take breaks?